School of Education Policy

 No graduate student may enter the practicum or clinical experience until all courses required to reach that level in the professional sequence have been completed with a minimum 3.0 grade point average (GPA).
 When a student fails to meet this criterion, the student has the option of repeating course(s) in the professional sequence in order to reach the required GPA.
 (For the purposes of internal SED grade calculations, the second grade will be used.
 However, the first grade will remain on the transcript and will be calculated into the official Boston University GPA).
 In all cases, the faculty reserves the right to be selective in admitting students and in permitting them to continue in the professional programs and practicum experiences.

-Graduate students must have a grade point average of at least 3.0 in order to graduate.
+Graduate students must have a grade point average of at least 3.0 in courses counted toward the degree in order to graduate.

 The Faculty Assembly of the School of Education has empowered the Office of the Associate Dean for Student Affairs to review the records of all graduate students enrolled in School of Education degree/licensure programs at the close of each fall and spring semester.
-Using the criteria outlined below, the School shall place a graduate student on academic probation or academically withdraw the student from the degree program under the conditions described below.
+Using the criteria outlined below, the School shall place a graduate student on academic probation or remove them from probation under the conditions described below.

 A graduate student shall be placed on academic probation when the student’s grade point average at the end of either fall or spring semester falls below 3.0.
 The student will receive written notification of probationary status.